andre-geldenhuis/Latex-Short/02-two.md

 > * Basic formatting in LaTeX
 > * Images and Floats

-In this lesson we will cover day to day tasks in LaTeX, how to format your document, how to add symbols and equations, adding images and figures and lastly sections and subsections.

 If you are using ShareLatex you will already have a section in your document.
 Otherwise, you can copy the following commands into your LaTeX editor.